 2013 – Was ruled out of England’s winter tour of New Zealand with an elbow injury, but returned to Yorkshire colours and battled back from injury.
 He took 16 wickets in four Championship matches before adding 10 in three Ashes Tests at Lord’s, Old Trafford and Chester-le-Street.
 He became a father for the first time in June to son Max Geoffrey, and travelled to Australia in October for England’s winter Ashes series of 2013/14 as he stepped up his recovery from a stress fracture of the back.

 2014 – Unfortunately for Bresnan, he drifted out of the England reckoning under the new regime led by coach Peter Moores, yet it will still be a summer he remembers forever.
 In his benefit year, he won the Championship title with his home county having been around in 2001 as a 12th man when the county won it last, although he never played that year.
-Thirteen years on, he scored a summer’s best score of 95 in the title-clinching win over Nottinghamshire at Trent Bridge, and it would be no surprise to see him bounce back to England colours in the coming summers.
+Thirteen years on, he scored a summer’s best score of 95 in the title-clinching win over Nottinghamshire at Trent Bridge.

 NameTim T Bresnan